riplaboratory/Kanaloa/Documentation/Software/RobotOperatingSystem/RosPackages/README.md

 # Using `rosdep`

+This method only works if the package author is compliant with `rosdep` (i.e. lists their dependencies properly).

 Create your catkin workspace.
 Navigate to the `src` directory of your catkin workspace.
 Then clone the repository to your `src` directory.
 It will be something to the effect of:

 ```